kyma-project/istio/docs/contributor/adr/0018-restarter-component.md

 As mentioned in the Decision section, the component goes top-to-bottom.
 The controller first collects the parent object (Deployment, StatefulSet, DaemonSet, ReplicaSet) and then uses selectors to retrieve all child Pods to admit in a single reconcile loop.
-Then each workload (Parent + children) is evaluated through a set of predicates in a loop.
-If predicate supports only one type of workload, it must implement a type assertion and skip the evaluation for unsupported workload types.
+Then each workload (parent and children) is evaluated through a set of predicates in a loop.
+If a predicate supports only one type of workload, it must implement a type assertion and skip the evaluation for unsupported workload types.

 If demand for support of other workload types arises, we can implement it in the future.
 However, we do not support other workload types in the first implementation.

-#### Maintenance window support
+#### Maintenance Window Support

 The component must support a maintenance window configuration that allows the user to specify a time range during which restarts are allowed.